[Singapore staycation deal 2020]

 Brightening up the whole room was the centrepiece of colourful ribbon that hung around the main ceiling lamp, as well as the soft cove light of the storage space underneath the raised bed platform.

 In small rooms like these, it’s so important to open up the space as much as possible, both through thoughtful room design and the décor, which Hotel G did very successfully.

 The standard king-size mattress, framed with a leather headboard, was propped up on the raised platform and came with two sets of pillows.
-I was impressed with the thickness of the mattress and it indeed provided a wonderful sleep, as well as a great place for a night of Netflix.
+I was impressed with the thickness of the mattress and it indeed provided a wonderful sleep, as well as a great place for a night of travel shows on Netflix.

 While there was a mounted TV directly opposite our bed, we resorted to watching a movie on our laptop as there weren’t any instructions on how to connect our device to the TV.